The Ultimate Guide to Houseplant Propagation: Create New Plants for Free!

 This is the classic, mesmerizing method where you can watch the roots grow day by day.
 It's perfect for beginners.

-- Best For: Vining plants like Pothos, Philodendron, Monstera, Hoya, and Tradescantia.
+- Best For: Vining plants like Pothos, Philodendron, Monstera, Hoya, and Wandering Dude.

 - How-To in a Nutshell: